Greek Quinoa Salad

 - Dressing.
 I always use my Greek salad dressing, which has gotten rave reviews.
 It can be made in advance and stored in the fridge until ready to use, or you can use your favorite store bought dressing in a pinch.

-This is quinoa salad is such an easy recipe to make!
+This is quinoa and feta Greek salad is such an easy recipe to make!
 Simply cook the quinoa, add the veggies, and toss in enough dressing to coat.

 Pro tip: Be sure to rinse the quinoa in cold water as this process removes a bitter compound called saponin that coats the seeds.
 If this step is skipped, the quinoa will have a bitter flavor.